 It’s not too late!

 Are you eager to plant your own basil this year?
-Check out the listings on my Resources page for gardening supplies, seeds, and more.
+Click here to buy organic, non-GMO seeds, gardening supplies, and more.

 And in the spirit of full disclosure, I want to let you know that I wrote this post while participating in the Sowing Millions Project by Real Food Media on behalf of Seeds of Change.
 As per my standard disclosures, you can bet that I received product and other goodies to facilitate this post (read: FREE SEEDS!).
 My thoughts and opinions are my own and not of those of Real Food Media or Seeds of Change.